towa-digital/posts/11-25-2018-laravel-valet/WP-Development-With-Laravel-Valet.md

 ## WordPress & Valet

 We are using a slightly modified [Bedrock](https://roots.io/bedrock/) setup for our WordPress projects, but you can also use the default one.
-The local setup is pretty easy and can be done in 3
+The local setup is pretty easy and can be done as follows.

 ### 1. Install valet with composer